 Wash the lettuce and finely chop.
 Wash and finely slice the radishes and chop the remaining onions.
 Slice the avocados and cut the limes into halves.

-Accompany with tostadas (by tostadas, I mean fried tortillas, you can get them at Mexican markets or check the Hispanic Food aisle at your store)
+Accompany with tostadas (by tostadas, I mean fried tortillas, you can get them at Mexican markets or check the Hispanic Food aisle at your grocery store)

 Buen Provecho!

-Print the Green Pozole with Chicken Recipe below.
+Print the Green Pozole with Chicken Recipe

 Green Pozole with Chicken